-Hello everyone, this is C.H. who organized the Intergenerational Café.
-Originally, the event that brings Waseda alumni and students together should have been held in person in June.
-However, the COVID-19 situation caught us off guard and we have decided to hold it online for the sake of everyone’s safety.
-It was a pleasure to have our Waseda alumni give advice and share their opinions with the students.
+Hello everyone, this is C.H., organizer of the Intergenerational Café.
+Originally, this event that brings Waseda alumni and students together should have been held in person in June.
+However, the COVID-19 situation caught us off guard and we decided to hold it online for the sake of everyone’s safety.
+It was a pleasure to have our Waseda alumni give advice and share their opinions with current students.

 The story behind the event